jharwell/sierra/docs/src/tutorials/project/project.rst

      plugin/project.
 This file is required, because all projects have to define the ``--controller`` and ``--scenario`` arguments used by SIERRA.
 See :ref:`tutorials/misc/cmdline` for steps.

+   - ``project.py`` - Magic cookie python file that tells SIERRA that the enclosing directory is a project plugin.

 #.
 Configure your project so SIERRA understands how to generate
    :term:`Experimental Run` inputs and process outputs correctly by following